-Total Credit Hours 76.0
+Total Total Credit Hours 12.0 76.0

-Total 12.0

 Community Medicine V 6.0

 CLMD 405 Introduction to Clinical and

 CLMD 406 Integrated Systems Review 6.0

+Term 5 (Clinical Tra insition Term)

 Student Progression

 Curriculum in Terms 1-4

 It is our intention to keep all students on a 4 year pace for graduation.
 However, we understand that some students have a more difficult time adjusting to the rigors of medical school curriculum than others.
 We monitor each student's test scores throughout each term to analyze if their ability to maintain the current learning pace is not in jeopardy.
 If the academic progress committee determines their grades and progression are in jeopardy, their curriculum will be decelerated until they can acclimate.